Suncheon Bay National Garden: Arboretum

 The Arboretum zone features various kinds of path including Autumn Tint path, Maple Tree path, and Meditation path.
 It also features the Korean Traditional Garden where the Palace Garden, the Noblemen's Garden, and the Garden of Hope can be found.
 The Royal Azalea Garden has locally grown royal azalea trees with over a hundred species of royal azaleas.
 Another feature of the arboretum is the Tree Ground which has over 200 species of naturally grown trees such as southern magnolia, zelkova, and hackberry tree.

 Wetland Center

 The Wetland Center Zone features the Dream Bridge designed by artist Kang Ik-Jung.
 The wall of the bridge is decorated with 145,000 drawings on an old shipping container by children around the world.
 It also operates SkyCube which runs between the Expo grounds and Suncheon Bay Ecological Park.
 The Suncheon Bay International Wetland Center which is one of the main buildings of the Expo is built in the Wetland Center Zone.
 This center is where visitors can experience activities and learn about the importance of Suncheon Bay.
 It also features Water Bird's Playground, Wildlife Conservation Park, and ECOGEO Greenhouse.

+Poppies and wildflowers growing along a winding stream at Suncheon Bay National Garden.